pyxem/kikuchipy/doc/reference.rst

 kikuchipy reference
 ===================

-This reference manual details all EBSD class methods, utility functions and readers of EBSD patterns included in kikuchipy, as generated from their docstrings.
+This reference manual details all methods for the EBSD and EBSDMasterPattern classes, utility functions, and readers of EBSD patterns and EBSD master patterns included in kikuchipy, as generated from their docstrings.
 For learning how to use kikuchipy, see the user guide pages in the sidebar.

 EBSD
 ====